Advancing democracy, civic power, and racial equity in Detroit.

 Real Stories.
 Lasting Impact.

-From courtroom victories to community empowerment, these are the voices of justice in action.
+From combatting disinformation to transforming the state of racial equity leadership, these are the voices of justice in action.
 Discover how our work is changing lives across Detroit and beyond.

 Recent Events